Aryaman-Chauhan/OOP_Library_Management/README.md

 + Add/Remove Books
 + Set Fine(Default set to Rs 1.0/day delay)

-This porject uses MySQL database which is implemented in the Database_DAO.java, which requires a .jar file (https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.30/mysql-connector-java-8.0.30.jar), which needs to be imported in order for MySQL Driver to work.
+This project uses MySQL database which is implemented in the Database_DAO.java, which requires a [.jar file](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.30/mysql-connector-java-8.0.30.jar), which needs to be imported in order for MySQL Driver to work.

+### Multithreading